Discrete-Time Dynamical Systems

 Notation in Code Sketches

-Code sketches in this course freely use simple mathematical notation, which often resembles but need not match the notation in any particular computational implementation.
+Code sketches in this book freely use simple mathematical notation, which often resembles but need not match the notation in any particular computational implementation.
 For example, it is convenient to provide a very short name to represent an arbitrary input; this is the function parameter (here, p).
 A function sketch typically expresses the output as an expression involving the function parameter (here, \(1.01 * p\)).
 In actual code, one may prefer a longer, more informative parameter name (e.g., pop or even population).

-Additionally, the function sketches in this course usually state the data type of the valid inputs and of the return values.
+Additionally, the function sketches in this book usually state the data type of the valid inputs and of the return values.
 The notation Real -> Real means that the function maps a real-valued input to a real-valued output.
 This specifies the input type and output type to both be Real, which name the typical computational data type for representing real numbers.
 (The exact meaning of this varies across programming languages.)

-Ad Hoc Testing of nextExponential01
+Testing of nextExponential01

-Untested code should be presumed broken.
+A useful rule when programming is to presume that untested code is broken.
 So, after creating the nextExponential01 function, it is time to test it.
 A first and simplest test is to apply this function to an argument and then print the result, in order to check that it behaves as expected.
-The best way to do this is language dependent.
+It is a pure function, so it is particularly easy to test: the correct output for any specified input is completely predictable.

-Exponential Population Growth
+Exponential Population Growth and Discrete-Time Simulation

 • population dynamics